‘You will also decree a thing, and it will be established for you; and light will shine on your ways.’ (Job 22:28, NASB)

 Prophetic decree flows naturally when we comprehend and speak from our heavenly position.
 (Eph 2:6) The power is not in the words we use, but in the revelation of our authority in Christ.

-4. Prophetic Decree and Prophetic Proclamation are Powerful when Teamed Together
+4. Prophetic Decree is Even More Powerful when Announced!

 In the Bible, royal decrees were followed by the proclamation of those decrees.
 It was not enough that a king or governor made a decree—that decree had to then be publicised and conveyed throughout the kingdom.